The future of business intelligence

 What the analysts have to say

-To get a well rounded view of how our products stack up, you can read what three of the most respected analyst and independent consulting companies, Gartner, Forrester and Germany's Business Analytics Research Council (BARC) say about Tableau.
+To get a well rounded view of how our products stack up, you can read what three of the most respected analyst and independent consulting companies, Gartner, Forrester, and Germany's Business Application Research Center (BARC) say about Tableau.

 Gartner has the largest base of IT research analysts and consultants in the world.
 Gartner’s global research organization offers the combined brainpower of 1,200 research analysts and consultants.
 Forrester Consulting Provides independent and objective research-based consulting to help leaders in their organizations.
 BARC is Germany's most respected and highly regarded BI analyst firm.